gokulrajanpillai/CloudSaver/README.md

 # CloudSaver
 Save cloud costs by reducing picture and video quality of files uploaded to the cloud.
+Identifies files with same name and size and moves duplicates to Trash

 ## Google Drive OAuth Setup